-Figure 3 illustrates how the turnoff point moves down the main sequence as you consider redder (colder and less massive) stars.
-It shows turnoff points for different real clusters.
-The age labels along the right y-axis denote how old a main sequence star with that color will be when it begins to turnoff.
+Figure 2 illustrates how the turnoff point moves down the main sequence as you consider redder stars.
+The age labels along the main sequence denote how old a main sequence star with that color will be when it begins to turnoff.
+The Sun's projected time of main sequence turnoff is notated as well for comparison.

-In this H-R diagram (Figure 3), the two axes represent two observables: the brightness of the star versus the color of the star (expressed as the difference of two color magnitudes).
+In this H-R diagram (Figure 2), the two axes represent two observables: the brightness of the star versus the color of the star (expressed as the difference of two color magnitudes).
 Again, absolute magnitude has been used as a measure of overall brightness - this is the apparent magnitude of a star when it is viewed at a distance of 10 pc (by definition), and is used as a standard definition to allow direct comparison of stars with wildly different brightness.
 Recall that absolute and apparent magnitudes are related by the distance modulus equation: